vxmpycl1t/Drag-Race-Simulator/README.md

 # Drag Race Simulator
 Drag Race Simulator based on edssb sim.
-I'm updating it until they come back.
 <br> You can also send me a dm in Discord if you find a bug or something that wasn't cute. <b>Rainbow#4283</b>